We all have an innate love for fighting no matter what age group we belong to.

 $23,404,827

-Directed by Martin Scorsese, "Raging Bull" is a remarkable biographical film chronicling the life of professional boxer Jake LaMotta.
-The story vividly explores the raw aggression that propels him in the ring, as well as how his violent impulses affect his personal relationships and marriage.
+"Raging Bull," directed by Martin Scorsese, is an iconic biographical film that delves into the life of professional boxer Jake LaMotta.
+The movie powerfully examines the fierce aggression that defines LaMotta in the ring and the destructive intensity that impacts his relationships and marriage.

-The movie was highly acclaimed, earning five Academy Awards, including Best Picture, Best Actor, Best Supporting Actor, Best Supporting Actress, and Best Film Editing.
+The film received widespread acclaim, winning multiple Academy Awards, including Best Actor, Best Supporting Actor, Best Supporting Actress, Best Film Editing, and earning a nomination for Best Picture.

 Recommended: